The world has changed somewhat since then, but I believe these films remain as interesting and important as ever.

 6. Last Train Home (2009)

-Most gay men know intimately the pain of having to separate from our families, a choice that is often as much a product of choice as circumstance.
+Most gay men know intimately the pain of having to separate from their families, a choice that is often as much a product of choice as circumstance.
 It is a pain shared by the protagonist of Last Train Home, rebellious teenager Qin.

 Raised by her grandparents and saddled with the expectations of workaholic parents who are, for all intents and purposes, strangers, Qin decides to cast off the yoke of their dreams of a better life through education.